andriesfilmer/gtd/cheatsheets/ubuntu-server.md

 ### Swap

-On digitalocean the don't have swap files enabled on default
+On digitalocean they don't have swap files enabled on default

 To creat as swap file of 1G